 Didn’t you think that a football team not using a playbook sounds like a ridiculous idea?
 When we can agree with that, then why is it that most salespeople aren’t using a playbook and/or show no concern with what is a sales playbook?

-Three factors exist which prevent sales managers from developing a playbook:
+Three factors exist that prevent sales managers from developing a playbook:

-Do not have time: It takes a level of effort and time to build a sales playbook is another factor and some managers choose not to make that investment.
+- Do not have time: It takes a level of effort and time to build a sales playbook, and some managers choose not to make that investment.

 SalesScripter provides to help sales managers identify what is a sales playbook.